wangxiaoyunanne/docs/source/hive_louvain.html.md

 CUDA should have been installed; `$PATH` and `$LD_LIBRARY_PATH` should have been set correctly to use CUDA.
-The current Gunrock configuration assumes boost (1.58.0 or 1.59.0) and metis are installed; if not, changes need to be made in the Makefiles.
+The current Gunrock configuration assumes boost (1.58.0 or 1.59.0) and Metis are installed; if not, changes need to be made in the Makefiles.
 DARPA's DGX-1 has both installed when the tests are performed.

 ```